thien2411-vn/Smart-Parking-ESP32-Advanced-Version/README.md

 - Special thanks to the open-source community and contributors of various Arduino libraries used in this project.
 - Video credit:
 - [![Demo Video](https://img.youtube.com/vi/WQs1M3PLUOs/0.jpg)](https://youtu.be/WQs1M3PLUOs)
+If you find this project helpful, please ⭐ star the repository to support my work!